webplatform/docs/guides/images_in_html/index.md

 <syntaxhighlight lang="css">background-image:url(ball.gif);</syntaxhighlight>

 You add the image with the <code>background-image</code> property and give it a URL in parentheses to specify the image to be included.
-By default, background images are repeated both horizontally and vertically to fill up the whole element space.
-You can define a different repetition scheme with the <code>background-repeat</code> property:
+By default, background images are repeated both horizontally and vertically to fill up the whole element space, as in the first example.
+But you can define various repetition schemes with the <code>background-repeat</code> property:

 * Don't repeat the image at all: <code>background-repeat:no-repeat;</code>
 * Only repeat the image horizontally: <code>background-repeat:repeat-x;</code>